Dr. med. Dirk Manski

 Computed tomography:

 CT is the diagnostic test of choice [fig. perinephric abscess].
 The perinephric abscess appears as a hypodense area.
-After administration of contrast media, the abscess capsule has a ring-like enhancement.
+After administration of contrast medium, the abscess capsule has a ring-like enhancement.
 Air inclusion is possible.

 Abb.
 CT of a right-sided perinephric abscess